 The performance assessment process also can be used to determine when a major review and reform process needs to occur.
 For example, the Department of Transport monitors the taxi industry on a quarterly basis.48 When Uber entered the Perth market in 2014, this monitoring provided an early indication that demand for door-to-door transport services was moving away from incumbent service providers, and that regulations intended to protect the safety of drivers and passengers were not fully covering the market.
-A suite of reforms commenced in 2016, culminating in the new Transport (Road Passenger Services) Act 2018 which will provide for a safe, flexible, responsive, innovative and customer-focused road
+Although the subsequent review and reform process has taken some time (the review process commenced in 2015 and a bill to reform regulation of the sector was introduced to Parliament in August 2018), the Department of Transport's monitoring program signalled that it needed to commence the major review and reform process.

 At worst, not assessing the performance of licensing schemes can lead to regulatory failure that causes significant harm to the community, the environment or the way markets work.
-While the outcomes of the United Kingdom government's inquiry are still pending,50 both sides of politics have argued that inadequate compliance inspections were a major contributor to the Grenfell Tower fire in London, which killed 72 people in June 2017.51
+While the outcomes of the United Kingdom government's inquiry are still pending, both sides of politics have argued that inadequate compliance inspections were a major contributor to the Grenfell Tower fire in London, which killed 72 people in June 2017.

-Following this incident, the Australian Building Ministers' Forum commissioned Professor Peter Sheroold AC and Ms Bronwyn Weir, as experts in reviewing government regulation, to undertake a review of compliance in the building and construction industry across Australia.
-The review found that the nature and extent of problems with compliance were "significant and concerning".52 They concluded that "the problems have led to diminishing public confidence that the building and construction industry can deliver compliant, safe buildings which will perform to the expected standards over the long term".53 The review made specific recommendations to strengthen compliance systems.54
+Following this incident, the Australian Building Ministers' Forum commissioned Professor Peter Shergold AC and Ms Bronwyn Weir, as experts in reviewing government regulation, to undertake a review of compliance in the building and construction industry across Australia.
+The review found that the nature and extent of problems with compliance were "significant and concerning".52 They concluded that "the problems have led to diminishing public confidence that the building and construction industry can deliver compliant, safe buildings which will perform to the expected standards over the long term".
+The review made specific recommendations to strengthen compliance systems.54

-Inadequate evaluation also has implications for how quickly agencies can undertake reform when it is needed.
+Inadequate evaluation also has implications for how guickly agencies can undertake reform when it is needed.
 Assessing the performance of licensing schemes provides evidence and insights that can help build the case for reform.
-Not doing so, or doing so poorly, means that policy-makers are not able to provide meaningful evidence to support claims about a licensing scheme's effectiveness.55 Further, if consumers' perspectives are absent, interest groups representing licensees can exert a disproportionate influence on whether reforms are undertaken, and the types of reforms undertaken.
+Not doing so, or doing so poorly, means that policy-makers are not able to provide meaningful evidence to support claims about a licensing scheme's effectiveness.
+Further, if consumers' perspectives are absent, interest groups representing licensees can exert a disproportionate influence on whether reforms are undertaken, and the types of reforms undertaken.
 If the interests of consumers and licensees do not align, changes to licensing schemes that would benefit consumers might not be implemented.